Code Documentation

 Core

-Additionally to pure properties PropertyGroups can also hold methods and attributes, the addon makes heavy use of that as it leads to a convenient way of working with the data.
+Additionally to pure properties PropertyGroups can also hold methods and attributes, the extension makes heavy use of that as it leads to a convenient way of working with the data.

-The root of the addon's data structure is SketcherProps which is registered on blender's Scene type and can therefore be accessed as follows:
+The root of the extension's data structure is SketcherProps which is registered on blender's Scene type and can therefore be accessed as follows:

 bpy.context.scene.sketcher